blnknlights/blnknlights.github.io/htb/machines/updown/updown.md

 ## Exploring system files with the RCE
-A quick look the disabled functions and we know we're probably not gonna be able to do a reverse shell directly, but we know we can use `file_get_contents()` as we saw it used in checker.php, maybe we can use that read some files on the box instead?
+A quick look at the disabled functions and we know we're probably not gonna be able to do a reverse shell directly, but we know we can use `file_get_contents()` as we saw it used in checker.php, maybe we can use that read some files on the box instead?
 ![disabled.png](disabled.png)

 ```php